-"Read" permissions - which allow MailTrack to correctly identify individual emails for successful email tracking, and in the case of "Read your browsing history", let MailTrack open your dashboard, the FAQs page etc in a new browser tab when you click on their icons in the MailTrack console in Gmail, for example.
+"Read" permissions - which allow MailTrack to correctly identify individual emails for successful email tracking, and let MailTrack open your dashboard, the FAQs page etc in a new browser tab when you click on their icons in the MailTrack console in Gmail, for example.

 "Write"/"Delete" permissions - which permit MailTrack to correctly send notifications, and to delete the tracking pixel that is embedded in sent emails so as to avoid auto-opens.

 In any case don’t worry, at MailTrack we do not access your messages’ content – and therefore, as our Terms & Conditions makes clear, we do not share it with anyone.
 MailTrack only checks for the sender and recipient addresses used with the message, any links that have been added to your message and the subject of your email, as this is only information that we need in order to track and properly classify the emails you send using our app.